About

 Beth has lived on the Central Coast most of her life, being involved in community organisations as much as practicable whilst juggling a busy family life, work, and study.

-Beth has been a registered nurse and midwife at local hospitals; a tutor at University of Newcastle (Nursing Faculty); a local high school teacher (both in the public and private sectors); Itinerant Support Teacher for Integration and Behaviour for the Department of Education.
+Past working and voluntary roles include: registered nurse and midwife at local hospitals; Nursing tutor at University of Newcastle; local high school teacher (both in the public and private sectors); voluntary literacy tutor, The Glen; TAFE Teacher Consultant (Learning and Mental Health) at Gosford and Ourimbah campuses.

 Melissa Olsen